microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-05.md

 ## Description

-Create a dashboard that includes Azure Application Insights metrics for max request rate, average response time, number of total and failed requests and Azure Monitor metrics for the App Service average CPU/Memory utilization as well as for MySQL database CPU/Memory/IO/Storage utilization.
+Create a dashboard that includes Azure Application Insights metrics for average response time, number of total and failed requests and Azure Monitor metrics for the App Service average CPU/Memory utilization as well as for MySQL database CPU/Memory utilization.

 ## Success Criteria